pad

 Likewise, a corporation, limited liability company, or partnership may also file for a DBA.
 This often occurs when the corporation, LLC, or partnership is conducting more than one type of business activity, but wishes to distinguish each one to the public, or to clients, in advertising, or to open separate bank accounts under each name used.
 To do business under the name "XYZ Corp." in California, XYZ Corp. would need to incorporate in California, but would not need to file a fictitious business name registration.
 To do business instead, or in addition, under the name "Orange County Tax Filing Services", a FBN statement would need to be filed.

-The filing of a fictitious business name statement alone does not impart trademark rights in the name(s) filed: even though a DBA filing may be filed and accepted, others may have superior rights to use the name on the basis of trademark law (or a prior and current DBA filing).
 However, the filing of a fictitious business name statement does establish a rebuttable presumption that the registrant has the exclusive right to use as a trade name the fictitious business name, as well as any confusingly similar trade name, in the county in which the statement is filed, if the registrant is the first to file such a statement containing the fictitious business name in that county, and is actually engaged in a trade or business utilizing such fictitious business name or a confusingly similar name in that county.
 The upshot of this law is that it may be advantageous in some instances to register an FBN in more than one California county, especially where a business has operations in multiple counties.
-However, at some point, a California trademark filing and/or federal trademark filing instead of - or in addition to - FBN recording, may be advisable.
+However, a California trademark filing and/or federal trademark filing instead of - or in addition to - FBN recording, may be advisable.

 To get started with your California fictitious business name filing, please contact us today.

-© 2000-2008 Law Office of Jonas M. Grant, P.C.
+© 2000 - 2021 Law Office of Jonas M. Grant, A.P.C.
 All rights reserved.

 Los Angeles, California Fictitious Business Name (FBN)